ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 7. Select your Analytics Measurement ID and Ads Customer ID on the **SEO → Connect Google Account** page after connecting, or enter them manually on the SEO settings screen if needed.
-8. Install and activate WooCommerce (required for Quantity Discounts).
+8. Install and activate WooCommerce (required for Quantity Discounts and Abandoned Carts).
 9. Install and activate Elementor to use the Gm2 Qnty Discounts widget on product pages.
 With Elementor Pro the widget appears in the **WooCommerce** section when editing Single Product templates.
 Otherwise look under **General**.
 10. Open **Gm2 → Quantity Discounts** and create discount groups to define pricing rules.
+11. Configure cart recovery options under **Gm2 → Abandoned Carts**.

 **Note:** WooCommerce and Elementor Pro must be active.
 Elementor 3.5+ is recommended and older versions are supported with a fallback.